 Operational smoke and heat detectors

 Place smoke and heat detectors in the laundry area.
-Test them (and change batteries routinely, if appropriate) at intervals to assure good working order.
+Test them.
+Change batteries routinely, at intervals to assure good working order.

 More on finding an activity with dementia patients…